Every lead has a next action

 Coordinate outreach, prescreening, records, reminders, tasks, and scheduling from the same patient record.

-Use pipeline and blocker visibility to decide where site leaders and sponsors should focus attention.
+Use pipeline and blocker status to decide where site leaders and sponsors should focus attention.

 Hi, I am checking in from the study team.
 Are mornings or afternoons better for a quick follow-up?